hydroshare/hydroshare-jupyterhub/README.md

 #### 1.4.1 Authentication Settings
-These parameters are necessary to enable authentication with HydroShare.
-They require registering the JupyterHub url via https://www.hydroshare.org/o/applications
+These parameters are necessary to enable user authentication with HydroShare.
+They require registering the JupyterHub url via https://www.hydroshare.org/o/applications.
+Register a new application using `client type = public`, `authorization grant type = authorization code`, and set the `redirect uris` to the values specified in `docker-compose.yml` (`<jupyterhub url>/hub/oauth_callback`).
+Copy the `client id` and `client secret` tokens into the `docker-compose.yml` file and do not share these with anyone.

 ```
 HYDROSHARE_CLIENT_ID=<client id defined by https://www.hydroshare.org/o/applications>